TJWetmore/tw-nate/README.md

 ## Running this sucker
 ### Locally:
-- open three terminals and navigate to the root file, the 'my-app' file, and the 'api' file.
+- open three terminals and navigate to the root file, the 'frontend' file, and the 'api' file.
 Then run 'npm i' on all three.
 Then run 'npm start' for all three and navigate to localhost:3000 to see the application

 ### In Docker
 #### I assume you have Docker Desktop.
 Run:
-- docker build -t twetmore/tw-nate .
+- docker build -t tw-nate .
-- docker run -d -it -p  3080:3080 tw-nate then you should be able to access it on localhost:3080
+- docker run -d -it -p  3080:3080 tw-nate then you should be able to access the image on on localhost:3080

 you can also run 'docker pull twetmore/tw-nate:latest' or head to https://hub.docker.com/repository/docker/twetmore/tw-nate/

 ## Frontend
 - Using React and Javascript.
 React's core values is state management, monodirectional dataflow, and replicability of components.
-This is demonstrated thru the main state being held in the 'app' file, the data and functionality being passed to the relative components, and the tables where the '<td>' tags are reusable components
+This is demonstrated thru the main state being held in the 'app' file, the data and functionality being passed to the relative components, and the tables where the 'td' tags are reusable components
 - Also note that I overused a loading spinner and that this is triggered any time I am doing data processing or trying to interact with the server.
 That's just good practice to prevent users from going haywire and sending a zillion requests

 ## Backend